-- (a) New employees serving their initial probationary period in regular positions are eligible to accrue and utilize sick leave. - (b) Part-time regular employees working 50 percent or more of a full-time position shall accrue sick leave on a prorated basis (computed as a percentage of a 40-hour workweek). - (c) Temporary employees are not eligible to accrue sick leave.
+- (a) New employees serving their initial probationary period in regular positions are eligible to accrue and utilize sick leave. - (b) Part-time regular employees working 50 percent or more of a full-time position shall accrue sick leave on a prorated basis (computed as a percentage of a 40-hour workweek). - (c) Temporary employees are eligible to accrue sick leave at a rate of one hour of leave for every 30 hours worked, in accordance with Oregon Sick Leave law.